yyz18/anagramapp/README.md

 A couple of unit testings are included in the repository.
 It checks for a valid return of anagrams and a no match found outcome.

 <h4> Input Validation </h4>
 Client side validation enforces a word with a minimum of 2 and maximum of 8 characters to be entered.
-No space is allowed.